 - Any legal liability or responsibility of any kind for any actions or omissions arising from the voluntary use of any third-party vendor products or services recommended in this checklist or related resources.

 In summary: Ignorance is no defense in the face of the law.
 Data protection and legal compliance are 100% your responsibility.
-TMHI strongly advises you to hire a local telehealth attorney in your state or providence for a thorough document and telehealth process review.
-If you cannot afford such a service privately, TMHI encourages you to approach your state or national association and ask them to hire an attorney for this purpose on behalf of their entire membership.
+TBHI strongly advises you to hire a local telehealth attorney in your state or providence for a thorough document and telehealth process review.
+If you cannot afford such a service privately, TBHI encourages you to approach your state or national association and ask them to hire an attorney for this purpose on behalf of their entire membership.
 You may be delighted to learn that some of the more progressive professional associations already have undertaken such efforts, and make the documents and services available at an affordable rate.
-Take advantage of these resources, and share them with your colleagues at TMHI through our community HUB.
+Take advantage of these resources, and share them with your colleagues at TBHI Private Training Discussions.